Marriott Bonvoy's 1-Point Festival Drops: Coachella Was Just the Start

 The 1-Point Festival Drops flip that.
 Instead of bidding 300,000 points for a VIP experience, ten members at each festival pay a single point.
 The rest of the inventory gets auctioned in parallel, two packages per festival with the same content.

-If you're new to how 1-Point Drops work in general, the mechanics are the same as the other Marriott Bonvoy 1-Point Drops we've covered — fixed price, first-come-first-served, extremely limited quantities, one redemption per member per calendar year.
+If you're new to how points auctions work in general, the mechanics here are the same as the other Marriott Bonvoy 1-Point Drops we've covered: fixed price, first-come-first-served, extremely limited quantities, one redemption per member per calendar year.
 The festival drops just pile AEG's inventory on top of that existing engine.

 The 2026 festival lineup